MasserCapper67/MasserCapper67/README.md

 - 🛠️🖥️ Second year software engineering student.

-- 🙇🕜 Currently learning Java, but also planning to add Python and HTML
+- 🙇🕜 Currently learning GLSL

 - 🏎️💨 Love sense of speed and the smell of gasoline.